fadhly/ansible-docker-wp/README.md

 Note: <br />
 Modify your /etc/hosts and add your server+ip <br />
-Modify your username on ansible-docker-wp.yml
+Modify your 'ansible_user' on ansible-docker-wp.yml